 On November 5th, word reached Everett that a group of armed anarchists was coming to burn their town.
 200 citizen deputies, under the authority of Snohomish County Sheriff Donald McRae, met to repel the invaders.
 The Verona arrived first, pulling in alongside the dock.
 McRae asked "Who is your leader?"
 When he was told "We are all leaders!", he informed passengers they could not land.
 A single shot was fired, followed by minutes of chaotic shooting.
 Whether the first shot came from boat or dock was never determined.
 Passengers aboard the Verona rushed to the opposite side of the ship, nearly capsizing the vessel.
 Bullets pierced the pilot house, and the Verona's captain struggled to back it out of port.
 The Calista returned to Seattle, without trying to land.

-On the dock, deputies Jefferson Beard and Charles Curtis lay dying, and 20 others, including the sheriff, were wounded.
+On the dock, deputies Jefferson Beard and Charles Curtiss lay dying, and 20 others, including the sheriff, were wounded.
 On the Verona's deck, Wobblies Hugo Gerlot, Abraham Rabinowitz, Gus Johnson, and John Looney were dead, and Felix Baran lay dying.
 While the official I.W.W. toll was listed as 5 dead and 27 wounded, it's likely that as many as 12 Wobblies lost their lives, their bodies surreptitiously recovered from the bay at a later date.

 National Guard troops were sent to Everett and Seattle, and terror hung over Everett for days.
 74 Wobbly passengers aboard the two steamers were arrested upon their return to Seattle and were eventually taken to the Snohomish County jail in Everett.
 All were released but one: teamster Thomas Tracy.
-Tracy was charged with murdering deputies Curtis and Beard, but was acquitted after a dramatic and much-publicized trial.
+Tracy was charged with murdering deputies Curtiss and Beard, but was acquitted after a dramatic and much-publicized trial.
 Wobbly trial lawyer Charles Vanderveer counted this as one of the notable victories of his career, and it may have been the high-water mark of I.W.W. activity in the Northwest.